 Ritika: My experience as a Software analyst has helped me outline my goal of becoming an IT strategy consultant either in my current company or in Deloitte.
-I want to create strategies and plans that define how IT should be utilized to support an organization’s overall business strategy, identifying more opportunities, optimizing processes and proposing solutions.
-This will prep me up for my long term goal of becoming a Practice Head for business strategy where I will be responsible for growing business for clients, building practices in new niche markets, developing talent within my team, and managing profitability of the practice.
+I want to create strategies and plans that define how IT should be utilized to support an organization’s overall business strategy, identifying more opportunities, optimizing processes, and proposing solutions.
+This will prep me up for my long term goal of becoming a Practice Head for a business strategy where I will be responsible for growing business for clients, building practices in new niche markets, developing talent within my team, and managing the profitability of the practice.

 Poonam: When did you start preparing for your application?
-Could you please share your application strategy, planning and preparation with our readers?
+Could you please share your application strategy, planning, and preparation with our readers?

 Poonam: Thank you, Ritika!
 Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 How would you advise other MBA applicants who are facing similar challenges?

 Ritika: I am a perfectionist, which often works to my disadvantage.
 Letting go of the constant need to achieve a perfect score, was a huge turning point for me.
-Some people think that GMAT score is the single most important aspect of MBA application.
+Some people think that the GMAT score is the single most important aspect of the MBA application.
 To those I would say it is important, but please do not get caught up in the number game.
 Each person, each profile is unique.
 Each person brings different things to the table.
 If you are plateauing on GMAT score, focus on things that could differentiate your profile from others.
-For example, community service, any initiative at work that displays your leadership skills would do the trick!
+For example, community service and any initiative at work that displays your leadership skills would do the trick!

-In addition, I cannot emphasize much on importance of starting early.
-Make sure to plan things ahead for application process.
+In addition, I cannot emphasize much on the importance of starting early.
+Make sure to plan things ahead for the application process.
 This priceless advice from Poonam and her constant reminders helped me immensely in chalking out my plan to perfection.

-1. Visit the schools if possible.
+1. Visit the schools, if possible.
 It is a huge bonus if you see things firsthand.

 2. Have all of your stories on a piece of paper and then use those as per the questions asked in application essays.
-Be aware of your strength and weaknesses and work towards using them to your advantage.
+Be aware of your strengths and weaknesses and work towards using them to your advantage.